 Advanced Flexibility Goals

-On the other hand, if you would like to achieve some advanced yoga poses on top of receiving some basic flexibility benefits (like the Top 5 Flexibility Benefits I Personally Experienced After 40), I recommend a more targeted training program.
+On the other hand, if you would like to achieve some advanced yoga poses besides receiving some basic flexibility benefits (like the Top 5 Flexibility Benefits I Personally Experienced After 40), I recommend a more targeted training program.
 I created such a program for myself after a year of flexibility training.
 I started by wanting to do the splits, and I managed to accomplish that by experimenting with various free and paid training videos.
 Then, I decided I needed a training schedule that would allow me to keep working on the splits, the backends, and some advanced yoga poses like the king pigeon, the king dancer, the wheel, and the standing splits.

 That’s how my Moving With Intention program was born.
 If you follow my program, you can use the yoga stretches for quads in this routine whenever you want something extra.
 The program includes daily stretching routines with training calendars.
 It is divided into three phases to grow with your practice.
 As a beginner, you will stretch for 15 minutes a day.
 As you advance, I recommend you set aside 30 minutes daily to keep seeing incredible results.